 If your site is behind a login form, SpeedCurve supports the WebPageTest scripting language which can be used to fill out the form or add cookies/headers in order to be authenticated.
 For more information about adding WebPageTest scripts to your Settings, see this article.

 SpeedCurve testing agents use the standard WebPageTest User-Agent string.
-You can give the SpeedCurve testing agents access to your site by searching for the string "PTST" in the User-Agent string and not blocking that traffic.
+You can give the SpeedCurve testing agents access to your site by searching for the string "PTST/SpeedCurve" in the User-Agent string and not blocking that traffic.

 Private Test Agents